anchit-chandran/endeavourpredict.org/docs/qrisk3/information.md

 You have a positive family history if you have a mother, father, brother or sister who has had a heart attack or 'angina' under the age of 60.

-If you have a positive family history it will give you an increased risk so it is even more important that you try to have a healthy lifestyle -- i.e. don't smoke or aren't overweight, do exercise etc.
+If you have a positive family history it will give you an increased risk so it is even more important that you try to have a healthy lifestyle -i.e. don't smoke or aren't overweight, do exercise etc.

 ## Which people can have a QCVD®3 cardiovascular score calculated?